 How to file a medical hold removal application:

 - Complete a Removal of Medical Hold form.
 You and your physician(s) will need to complete the form.
-Your physician(s) must forward the original form to Academic Services at the address on the form.
+Your physician(s) must forward/mail the original form to Academic Services at the address provided on the form.
 If more than one physician will complete the form, you may make a copy of the form or request one from Academic Services.

 - Write a letter of progress addressed to the committee, indicating the following: